 - Pick up after yourself.
 If you’re at a restaurant or café that doesn’t have a busser, put your dirty dishes in the designated area.
 Throw away your trash.

 - Don’t leave your shopping cart in the middle of the parking lot.
 Put it in the corral with the rest of the carts.

 - Wear or use a gift in the presence of the gifter.
 My aunt often gives me amazing thrift-store finds.
 She’s never happier than when she sees me wearing that fur shrug she found.

 - Send an old friend flowers.
 If they live in another city, brighten their day by sending a bouquet.

 - Give away the books you’ve read.
 Go through your bookshelves.
 Pull out any books you no longer want, and donate them to a local library.

 - Share your homegrown vegetables and farm-fresh eggs.
 If you have chickens, share the wealth with your friends and family!

-- When driving through a bridge toll or drive-in restaurant or coffee shop, pay for the car behind you.
+- When driving through a bridge toll or drive-in restaurant, pay for the car behind you.

 - Respond to emails, texts, and phone calls.
 Don’t ignore your friends and family.

 - When someone says hello, say hi back.